211 Squadron Badge

 Squadron losses

 The Squadron saw much action over the course of the war.
-Equipped with either three-seat or two-seat aircraft (and either 12, 16 or all too briefly 24 of them at its disposal) and some 500 air and ground
+Equipped with either three-seat or two-seat aircraft (and either 12, 16 or all too briefly 24 of them at its disposal), with around 400 or later 500 air and ground

-personnel overall, the Squadron suffered the loss of 320 men.
+personnel at any one time, the Squadron suffered the loss of 325 men.

 Of the 325 dead, 139 men were killed on air operations, in accidents or died from illness (nearly all of them aircrew).
 At least 375 men were taken Prisoner of War (of whom 28 or possibly 29 were aircrew), most of them in the Far East in March 1942.
 Perhaps 364 men (18 of them aircrew) were taken captive by the Japanese: of these, 186 men (8 of them aircrew) are known to have died in captivity.